Tejaswitha-venkat/CODETECH-TASK2/README.md

 the training data, evaluate its performance using metrics like mean squared error or R-squared, and make predictions on the test set.
 Visualize the regression line and actual vs. predicted values to assess the model's accuracy.

 **Key activities**
-**split the data into training and testing sets
+**Split the data into training and testing sets

-evaluate metrics like mean squared error or R-squared
+Evaluate metrics like mean squared error or R-squared

 Visualize the regression line **